Indigenous Peoples March: Media coverage

 The Washington Post described the Indigenous Peoples March as "meaningful", and an example of how Native Americans will not be silenced.
 The article drew attention to Donald Trump's joking about the Wounded Knee Massacre to mock the senior United States senator from Massachusetts, Elizabeth Warren.
 The Post also wrote in a separate article that the "tense encounter in Washington prompted outrage".

-Defamation law suit

-In February 2019, the family of Sandmann sued The Washington Post in the United States District Court for the Eastern District of Kentucky for $250 million in damages for defamation.
-Judge William Bertelsman ruled to dismiss the case in July 2019, stating that the material published by The Washington Post was opinion protected by the First Amendment.
-Sandmann's lawyers stated they will appeal this ruling.